Layona1981/Bioinfo_BMMB_852/HW9/BAM_File_E.coli.md

 #### Answer

-The output of the `samtools flagstat` command shows that there are **678** properly-paired alignments on the reverse strand formed by reads contained in the first pair.
+There are **678** properly-paired alignments on the reverse strand formed by reads contained in the first pair.

 ### Question 4: Make a new BAM file that contains only the properly paired primary alignments with a mapping quality of over 10